 A brisk breeze floats off the Lake, sending chills through those assembled to hear my story.

-As I take my place at the center of the town square, I’m thrilled to see that has grown from last year.
+As I take my place at the center of the town square, I’m thrilled to see that the crowd has grown from last year.
 It’s no big surprise; the Festival of the New Year has grown steadily as time has passed.
 Still, though, my spirits soar as I take my seat.
 It’s the rocking chair from my porch at home; a saddlebag hangs from the right arm, and a lumpy cushion covers the seat.

 “Welcome, welcome,” I say over the din of the gathered crowd, settling into the lumps that have developed just so from the years I’ve spent gazing over the heads of those who listen to my stories.
 Heads of children, hanging onto my every word as they look up at me, eyes wide with wonder.
 Heads of adults, nodding as fond memories of years past reach them, the same words from their childhood gracing their ears once again.
 Heads of wheat, black in the evening sun as I sit rocking, looking past my porch railing, past the rolling cropland, at the mountains, beyond which lies the very story I’m about to recount.